-A plant-based diet is one where the diet is primarily focused on eating plants or the produce grown from them.
-Unlike other diets, there are many variations of a plant-based diet and while some exclude specific food groups others merely advise against eating them.
+A plant-based diet is one where the diet primarily focuses on eating plants or the produce grown from them.
+Unlike other diets, there are many variations of a plant-based diet, and while some exclude specific food groups, others merely advise against eating them.

-To clear the confusion here are some plant-based diets and their allowances:
+To clear the confusion, Let’s start by defining some plant-based diets and their allowances:

 Varieties Of Plant-Based Diets

 - Vegan – excludes meat, eggs, dairy products, and all other animal-derived ingredients.